-There are a wide variety of reasons to open a pop-up shop.
-For starters, pop-up shops, also known as temporary retail, are an effective way to build brand awareness for your retail business.
+There are a wide variety of reasons and benefits to open a pop-up shop.
+For starters, pop-up shops, also known as temporary retail stores, are an effective way to build brand awareness for your retail business.

-But did you know that pop-up stores can benefit your business in other ways?
-From building deeper relationships with your customers to testing new markets, pop-up shops offer brands the opportunity to build an offline arm to their business — all without breaking the bank!
+But did you know what other pop-up store benefits your business can gain?
+From building deeper relationships with your potential customers to testing new markets, pop-up shops offer brands the opportunity to build an offline arm to their business — all without breaking the bank!

-If you’re considering taking the leap into physical retail, here are 4 business benefits to having a pop-up shop.
+If you’re considering taking the leap into physical stores, here are 7 business benefits of pop-up shops.

 1. It will Engage Your Customers Online and Offline